rimutaka/posts/Covidpocalipse/covidpocalipse.md

 The speed and quality of the Internet connection is a key factor to being a productive remote worker:

 * slow connectivity is frustrating and even infuriating at times
-* it slows down the pace and cadence of everything
+* it slows down the pace and flow of everything
 * audio and video calls become difficult

 Let's assume that a faster internet connection adds up to 10% extra productivity: